 If you are a Science or Careers Teacher, we welcome you to join our *mailing list* to hear about our upcoming events that may be of interest to your students.
 If you would like to ask a specific question about our offer, please email firstname.lastname@example.org.

 Please see below a list of the outreach programmes we offer.

 The KMMS Future Doctors team are delighted to visit local secondary schools to talk about careers in medicine and the application process for medical school.
 We hope to inspire students to study medicine who may not have otherwise considered it as an option as well as to support them to make the right GCSE and A-level choices to allow them to pursue their ambitions.

-(Please note that all our visits are virtual at the moment)
+(Please note that most of our visits are virtual at the moment)

 In line with our widening participation mission we prioritise visits to Canterbury Christ Church University Partner Schools and University of Kent Partner Schools.